How to Start A Blog And Make Money

 They provide tools needed to design web pages for browsing.

 Using this template based platform you will be able to create your very own stunning website in no time, even with little coding knowledge.

-Doing some research you will discover a number of other good platforms, and free blog sites such as Wix, Squarespace, Weebly etc.
+Doing some research you will discover a number of other good platforms, and best free blogging sites such as Wix, Squarespace, Weebly etc.

 While there is a place for these platforms, and blog sites they do not provide all the essentials that you will need to run a money making blog.

 Starting A WordPress Blog